Spatio-temporal coarse-graining decomposition of the global ocean geostrophic kinetic energy: Coarse-graining for the ocean

 \section{Coarse-graining for the ocean}

 In this section, we discuss the coarse-graining framework and how it is used to partition energy across length scales.
-We also discuss the traditional approach of temporal-based Reynolds averaging, in which the flow is decomposed into a mean and fluctuating components.
+We also discuss the traditional approach of decomposition in spherical harmonics and the temporal-based Reynolds averaging, in which the flow is decomposed into time-mean and fluctuating components.